7.09 Grievance Process for Students - Updated 8/10/15See version history

 A. The student must consult initially with the faculty member who assigned the course grade.

 D. The division director will then confer with the student and the faculty member to seek resolution by mutual agreement within 10 working days.
-When appropriate, the program chair/coordinator in which the course grade was assigned will be involved in this conference.
+When appropriate, the program chair/coordinator of the course in which the grade was assigned will be involved in this conference.

 E. Failing such resolution, the student may contact the appropriate instructional dean for an appointment.
 The dean will request all documentation, including the student's from the division director prior to meeting with the student.
 Within 10 working days after receiving the documentation, the dean will confer with the student, faculty member, division director, and, when appropriate, the program chair/coordinator.
 Based on these discussions, the dean will either render a decision or convene the Grade Appeal Committee.

-F. If the dean renders a decision, he/she will communicate that decision in writing to the student, the faculty member, the program chair/coordinator, and the division director within 5 working days.
-If the grade is to be changed, the dean will change the grade within 5 working days.
+F. If the dean renders a decision, he/she will communicate that decision in writing to the student, the faculty member, the program chair/coordinator, and the division director within five working days.
+If the grade is to be changed, the dean will change the grade within five working days.
 The dean's decision will be final.

 G. If the dean determines that further evaluation of the student’s work is warranted, the dean will convene a Grade Appeal Committee within 10 working days.
-This committee will consist of the convening dean and three faculty members.
-The Faculty Senate will appoint one member; the student will select one member; and the instructor who assigned the contested grade will select one member.
+This committee will consist of the convening dean and three faculty members: the College Senate will appoint one member; the student will select one member; and the instructor who assigned the contested grade will select one member.
 The faculty member who assigned the grade, the student, the division director, and, when appropriate, the program chair/coordinator will be present at the meeting.
 The student may bring one guest.
 The student and faculty member will be given an opportunity to address the committee and to answer questions.
-The student’s guest, the division director, and the program chair may not address the committee.
+The student’s guest, the division director, and the program chair/coordinator may not address the committee.
 The three faculty members will vote to affirm the grade or to change the grade.
 The committee’s decision will be final.
-The dean will communicate the committee’s decision in writing to the student, division director, program chair, and the faculty member who assigned the grade within 5 working days.
-If the grade is to be changed, the dean will change the grade within 5 working days.
+The dean will communicate the committee’s decision in writing to the student, division director, program chair/coordinator, and the faculty member who assigned the grade within five working days.
+If the grade is to be changed, the dean will change the grade within five working days.

-H. If the dean changes the grade, the College will assist the student in resuming studies at the College.
+H. If the decision is made to change the grade, the College will assist the student in resuming studies at the College.

-Learning Council approved changes on September 2, 2010
+Changes approved by Learning Council on September 2, 2010